georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 **Precision-Recall AUC**

-Precision-Recall AUC is the measure across all possible thresholds.
+Precision-Recall AUC is relationship between Precision and Recall across different thresholds and is best used when data is imbalanced, which this dataset was.

 Logistic Regression: **62.69%**<br>
 Random Forest:  54.24%